boonproject/boon/README.md

         return i;
 ```

-Boon is not fast.
+Boon is not just fast.
 Boon is a flame throwing, turbo-charged, get-out-of-the-way-I-am-coming-in, speed-demon that sips GC, and makes
 CPUs and virtual cores wish they went into dentistry.